woges/UDACITY-self-driving-car/term3_project14_capstone_project/README.md

 Nodes can also share data with one another by passing messages over what are called topics.
 A topic is simply a named bus which you can think of as a pipe between nodes through which messages flow.
 In order to send a message on a topic, a node must publish to it.
 Likewise, to receive a message on a topic, a node must subscribe to it.

 Passing messages over topics between publishers and subscribers is useful but it's not a one size fits all communications solution.
 There are times when a request response pattern is useful.
 For these types of interactions, ROS provides what are called services.

 Like topics, services allow the passing of messages between nodes.
 However, unlike topics, a service is not a bus and there are no publishers or subscribers associated with them.
-Instead, nodes interacting via services do so on a one to one basis using a request and response messages.
+Instead, nodes, which are interacting via services on a one to one basis, are using a request and response messages.

 <p align="center">
   <img src="./img/services.png" width="480">